 He has authored three books to help people access the instructions and confirm the actual process contained in the Big Book for experiencing a spiritual awakening: Practicing the Here and Now: Being Intentional with Step 11 (2017), Twelve-Step Guide to Using the Alcoholics Anonymous Big Book (2004) and Twelve Steps to Spiritual Awakening: Enlightenment for Everyone (2010).
 His books are available on Amazon and other locations.

-This is part one of a special five part blog series on HerbK.com to help those preparing for an Emotional Sobriety workshop reflect and meditate.
+This is part three of a special five part blog series on HerbK.com to help those preparing for an Emotional Sobriety workshop reflect and meditate.
 It is an excerpt from Practicing the Here and Now: Being Intentional with Step 11.
 Specifically it is Chapter 7, "We Continue Awakening by Dealing with Internal Disturbances."

 Allen Berger, PhD and Herb K. have been hosting workshops as more people recognize the importance of Emotional Sobriety, especially in long-term recovery.
 Bill W. first coined the term in a letter written and then published in AA Grapevine in 1958 (see The Next Frontier: Emotional Sobriety for more background.)

 In addition to workshops and retreats on the topic of Emotional Sobriety, Allen Berger and Herb K. have founded the Institute for Optimal Recovery and you can find resources, events updates and more on the Facebook page OPTIMAL RECOVERY.

 “We have entered the world of the Spirit.
 Our next function is to grow in understanding and effectiveness.”

 — BIG BOOK, page 84

 Keep these questions in mind

 - Am I aware of my tendency to fall asleep, unintentionally unconscious?